How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Experiments on Task Performance

 \subsection{Results on CIFAR-10 and KMNIST}

-\paragraph{Dataset and baselines} We compare learning methods on CNNs with 7 (CIFAR-10) or 3 (KMNIST) convolutional layers followed by global average pooling and a final fully connected layer.
-We defer additional architecture and hyperparameter details to Appendix~\ref{app: hyperparams}.
-We compare the performance of Align-ada and Align-zero against gradient descent (denoted Normal).
-We also compare with training only the last fully connected layer of the network, leaving intermediate layer parameters fixed, which provides a useful baseline to check that other methods are optimizing intermediate layer parameters (denoted Last layer); with feedback alignment (denoted FA) \cite{lillicrap2016random} which uses fixed random feedback weights; and with direct feedback alignment (denoted DFA) \cite{nokland2019training}, which replaces the $x$-dependent feedback Jacobian $\nabla_{z_l} f^{(0)}(x)$ of Align-zero with a constant random matrix.
+\paragraph{Dataset and baselines} We compare various learning methods (gradient descent (denoted Normal), training only the last layer of the network (denoted Last layer), DFA~\cite{nokland2016direct}, FA~\cite{lillicrap2016random}) on CNNs with 7 (CIFAR-10) or 3 (KMNIST) convolutional layers followed by global average pooling and a final fully connected layer.
+We defer additional architecture and hyperparameter details and descriptions of baselines to Appendix~\ref{app: hyperparams}.

 \paragraph{Varying learning rate} In Figure~\ref{fig:lr_tuning}, we plot the performance of Align methods vs. baselines over a grid search of learning rates in $[0.05, 20]$ for a narrow and wide network.
-As illustrated, at small learning rates the performance of Align-ada, Align-zero and Normal is very close on both CIFAR-10 and KMNIST.
+At small learning rates, the performance of Align-ada, Align-zero and Normal is very close on both CIFAR-10 and KMNIST.
+This may be because of higher input-weight alignment at lower learning rates, and therefore greater correspondence between the Align learning rules and backprop.
 The gap between the methods grows modestly with increased learning rates and, as theoretically expected, the gap grows faster in the narrow network.
 On the wide network, across the entire range of learning rates tested, Align-ada outperforms all non-backprop baselines.
 All methods have a sharp drop in performance at the same learning rate value of $10$, at which point training becomes unstable.
-The effectiveness of Align-ada even at relatively large learning rates contrasts with prior work indicating that wide linearized networks perform best at small learning rates~\cite{lee2019WideNN}.
-This discrepancy may be caused by the additional stability arising from only linearizing learning dynamics rather than linearizing the network itself; see Section~\ref{remark} for further discussion of this difference.